GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 //   labeledge("C", "D", [$c$])
 // })))

-It represents a high dimensional tensor with a compact 1-dimensional tensor network.
-Let us denote the lateral bond dimension (usually referred as the virtual bond dimension) as $chi$, then the storage complexity is $O(d chi^2 L)$ where $d$ is the number of physical dimensions and $L$ is the length of the chain.
-The compression ratio is $O(d^L / (chi^2 L))$.
+This architecture represents a high-dimensional tensor using a compact one-dimensional chain structure.
+With bond dimension $chi$ (the size of virtual indices connecting adjacent tensors), the storage requirement scales as $O(d chi^2 L)$, where $d$ is the physical dimension and $L$ is the chain length.
+This yields a compression ratio of $O(d^L / (chi^2 L))$ compared to the full tensor.

-Researchers like this 1D representation due to the following nice properties:
+The tensor train format offers several computational advantages:

-1. The inner product is easy to compute.
+*1. Efficient inner products.* Computing overlaps between two tensor trains requires only local contractions:
   #figure(canvas({
   import draw: *
   set-origin((-2, -2))